rvdegroen/browser-technologies-2223/README.md

 - [] feedback for interactive elements
 - [] look at other principles

-## Progressive Enhancement ✔
+## Progressive enhancement ✔

 Progressive enhancement is a design approach where a website should work on all browsers and devices with all its basic functionalities.
 Please look at the 'core functionalities' and 'features' that are necessary for my project, specifically regarding surveys and accessibility.

-## Core Functionalities of the Survey ✔
+## Core functionalities of the survey ✔

 Surveys are used to gain knowledge.
 I made a list of this survey's core functionalities to help me decide which features to add.
 The core functionalities of this survey are: